AIBiology/aibiology.github.io/index.md

 toc: false
 ---

-{% include warning.html content="I am in the process of updating this site for Spring 2022.
-The course goals and overall structure are there, but dates, assignments, details are still being updated." %}

 ## Course Description

 {% include image.html max-width=400 file='ai_bio_cover.png' alt="Image of futuristic AI and Biological specimens" position="right" %}